humanmade/coding-standards/packages/README.md

 ```

 Choose the correct version based on `CHANGELOG.md` files, confirm your choices and let Lerna do its magic.

+## Credits

+Thanks to the WordPress and Gutenberg contributors to which this [document is based on](https://github.com/WordPress/gutenberg/blob/master/packages/README.md).

 [lerna]: https://lerna.js.org/
 [npm]: https://www.npmjs.com/